Release date: 9/26/2016

-STATESVILLE, N.C. – Carolina Farm Credit is retiring $12.2 million in cash, representing 100% of the 2008 series of qualified allocated surplus and 100% of the 2008 series of non-qualified allocated surplus.
-The Association had also declared a patronage of $18.4 million in April of this year with $5.5 million being distributed in cash.
-With cash patronage in the spring, and the retirement of this surplus, the total cash returned to stockholders in 2015 is $17.7 million.
+STATESVILLE, NC – Carolina Farm Credit is retiring $10.8 million in cash, representing 100% of the 2009 series of qualified allocated surplus and 100% of the 2009 series of non-qualified allocated surplus.
+The Association had already declared a patronage of $12.4 million in April of this year.
+With cash patronage in the spring, and the retirement of this surplus, the total cash returned to stockholders in 2016 is $23.2 million.

 Vance C. Dalton, Jr., CEO, stated, "Our members will not only gain financial benefits from the surplus retirement, it will help them better understand the linkage between their investment in the Association and benefits derived from doing business with a farmer-owned cooperative.
 Like other financial institutions, Carolina Farm Credit charges a competitive interest rate; however, unlike other financial institutions, Carolina Farm Credit returns the majority of its profits to borrowers, which reduces their effective interest rate."

-Carolina Farm Credit serves over 9,220 members with loans outstanding totaling more than $1.4 billion.
-The association’s territory covers the western half of North Carolina, with branch offices located in Albemarle, Asheboro, Asheville, Boone, Browns Summit, Burnsville, Carthage, Concord, Conover, Ellerbe, Graham, Hendersonville, Hillsborough, Jefferson, Lenoir, Lexington, Lincolnton, Marshall, Mocksville, Monroe, Murphy, Pilot Mountain, Roxboro, Rural Hall, Salisbury, Shelby, Siler City, Sparta, Spindale, Statesville, Taylorsville, Wadesboro, Waynesville, Wilkesboro, Yadkinville, and Yanceyville.
+Carolina Farm Credit serves over 9,200 members with loans outstanding totaling more than $1.4 billion.
+The association’s territory covers the western half of North Carolina, with branch offices located in Albemarle, Asheboro, Asheville, Boone, Browns Summit, Burnsville, Carthage, Concord, Conover, Ellerbe, Graham, Hendersonville, Jefferson, Lenoir, Lexington, Lincolnton, Monroe, Murphy, Pilot Mountain, Roxboro, Rural Hall, Salisbury, Shelby, Siler City, Sparta, Spindale, Statesville, Taylorsville, Waynesville, Wilkesboro, Yadkinville, and Yanceyville.

 Carolina Farm Credit was recognized as a 2015 Best Employer in North Carolina.
 The list of the Best Employers in North Carolina was created by Business North Carolina, the Society for Human Resource Management (SHRM) – NC State Council and Best Companies Group.